Bannerlord-Community/bannerlord_documentation/server_config.md

 -   RoundTotal Integer *believe this is the number of missions that will be played before the game ends.*
 -   MapTimeLimit Integer *number of minutes your mission will last for on the map before ending (if score limit isn't reached)*
 -   RoundTimeLimit
--   WarmupTimeLimit Integer *amount of time before the mission starts*
+-   WarmupTimeLimit Integer *Minutes: amount of time before the mission starts*
 -   SingleSpawn Boolean (True/False) not really sure what this is
 -   NumberOfBotsTeam1 Integer *this sets the number of bots on Team 1, this is immediate for TDM.*